 Come enjoy this poignant and sensitive exhibition showing the artist Margaret Anne Suggs’ journey from childhood to finding her place in the world.

-Local artist and early years arts education specialist, Jane Hayes, has been commissioned to respond to the works in ‘Home is Where the Heart Is’ by creating works for early years audiences, as part of this exhibition.
+Local visual artist and arts for early years specialist, Jane Hayes, has been commissioned to respond to the works in ‘Home is Where the Heart Is’ by creating works for early years audiences, as part of this exhibition.

 About the Artists: